e4och/js-101/README.md

 ```

 The setItem and removeItem method takes two parameters.
-The first one being the key and the second parameter is the value that is to be stored in the key.
+The first parameter is the key and the second parameter is the value that would be stored in the key.

 We can use the getItem method to get values by providing a parameter which is the key of the value we need to retrieve.

 ## setTimeout function

-The **`.setTimeout()`** is a built in function is used to time an event to occur.
-This function takes two parameters, the first one being the function to be executed and the second one is the amount of delay to be set.
+The **`.setTimeout()`** is a built-in function used to time an event to occur.
+This function takes two parameters, the first one being the function to be executed and the second parameter is the amount of delay to be set.
 The time delay is set in milliseconds.
 Eg: 3 seconds would be 3000 ms.

 ```jsx
 setTimeout(function(){